rackerlabs/support-how-to/content/how-to/rackspace-cdn/rackspace-cdn-object-is-not-being-cached/index.md

 product_url: rackspace-cdn
 ---

-When an object is defined in the origin and is located in the appropriate path is not being cached by Akamai, you should contact Rackspace Support for assistance.
-However, the following information, provides some insight into why this situation might occur.
+When an object that is defined in the origin and located in the appropriate path is not being cached by Akamai, you should contact Rackspace Support for assistance.
+However the following information provides some insight into why this situation might occur.

 ### Most common reason why cacheable objects are not cached on Akamai